saadl27/PuckoPolis/README.md

 The answer is that the configuration of the output in open-drain mode does not allow to force the output to `1` but only to `0` or `tri-state` and in this last one, the external pull-down force to `0`.
 It would be necessary to configure the output in push-pull for this, or possibly activate the internal pull-up but it is not "nice".

-But you will see all this at the next TP :stuck_out_tongue_winking_eye:
+But you will see all this at the next TP ;-)

 > [!TIP]
-> Then don’t forget to use this test if you doubt the state of your e-puck2 when it might be a code problem or simply to test features, such as measuring the sensitivity of proximity sensors or the TOF, check the camera acquisition, ...
+> Use the EPuck Monitor test when unsure whether the state of your e-puck2 is a code problem or hardware issue.
+Or also simply to test features, such as measuring the sensitivity of proximity sensors or the TOF, checking the camera acquisition, etc.